 The Rogue RA-090 Dreadnought Acoustic Guitar reminds me of growing up with my Uncle’s pet terrier, Splotchy.
 It’s a mid-sized acoustic guitar much like the terrier is a mid-sized dog, but also similar to the terrier is the Rogue RA-090’s full, robust sound projection, much like the full bark of Splotchy.

-Its indomitable will not to be taken over in sound and tone by larger guitars, and its unyielding durability remind me of my Uncle’s terrier, playing and barking for hours on end.
+Its indomitable will not be taken over in sound and tone by larger guitars, and its unyielding durability reminds me of my Uncle’s terrier, playing and barking for hours on end.

 The Rogue RA-090 Dreadnought Acoustic Guitar takes energetic playing and rough-and-tumble practicing from young musicians without breaking the rhythm.
 Splotchy would be proud.